John Martin Thompson

 John Martin Thompson (c.
 1829 – 1907) was a lumberman, Native American tribal and civic leader, born in the old Cherokee Nation prior to removal in what is now Bartow County, Georgia, USA.
-He was the son of Benjamin Franklin Thompson, a South Carolinian of Scot-Irish descent, and Annie Martin, a mix blood Cherokee.
+He was the son of Benjamin Franklin Thompson, a South Carolinian of Scot-Irish descent, and Annie Martin, a mixed blood Cherokee.
 She was the daughter of Judge John Martin, the first Chief Justice of the Cherokee Nation and Nellie McDaniel.